 How to Start Your Own LLC in Connecticut - Complete Guide

-Launching an LLC in Connecticut is your ticket to protecting personal assets and giving your business a professional edge.
-In this detailed guide, you'll learn how to choose a compliant name, appoint a registered agent, file your Certificate of Organization with the Connecticut Secretary of State, and create an operating agreement that keeps you in control.
+Starting LLC in Connecticut is your shot at securing personal income and providing your company with a professional advantage.
+You will also find out how to select a compliant name, nominate a registered agent, register your Organizational Certificate. with the Connecticut Secretary of State and draft an operating agreement that will leave you in control.

 1. Name Your LLC

-Choosing a business name is a critical first step.
-Your name must be unique, memorable, and clearly reflect what your business does.
+Selecting a business name is a very important initial move.
+Your name should be distinct, catchy and should be representative of what your business is.
 Here's how to approach it:

 Check Federal Trademarks